ccdle12/RSA-Example/README.md

 ax + by = gcd(a,b)
 ```

-In otherwise, x and y are numbers that when used in the formula above will equal the greatest commono divisor of **a,b**.
+In otherwords, x and y are numbers that when used in the formula above will equal the greatest common divisor of **a,b**.

 **x,y** are known as **bezoutes coefficients**.